Studying the Autumnal Equinox in a Montessori Primary Classroom

 The word equinox comes from the Latin words aequi meaning equal and nox/noct meaning night, fitting for a word that describes the times of the year when day and night are equal in length.
 The autumnal equinox marks the first day of fall, or autumn and occurs when the sun crosses the equator going south.
 After the autumnal equinox, days become shorter and nights become longer.

 Spiritually, equinoxes are a time of celebration in many cultures.
 Since the autumnal equinox takes place when crops are ready to be harvested, people often observe this holiday by feasting and celebrating the harvest.
-Common themes reflected during observances of the summer solstice include:
+Common themes reflected during observances of the autumnal equinox include:

 - Balance representing the roughly equal daytime and nighttime hours